ladrians/RoboND-DeepLearning-Project-P4/write.md

 ### Training Time

 The model was run on a local machine using a NVidia GTX 960M card.
-I started using the CPU for training but decided to swith to the TensorFlow GPU based implementation because it was impossible to iterate fast.
+I started using the CPU for training but decided to switch to the TensorFlow GPU based implementation because it was impossible to iterate fast.
 Some number (just for reference) of the first tries once the initial network was built:

-epochs | Type | Minutes
+Epochs | Type | Minutes
 --- | --- | ---
 3 | CPU | 83:52
 3 | GPU | 7:39